keshav11/FolderSync/README.md

 [![Build Status](https://travis-ci.org/keshav11/FolderSync.svg?branch=master)](https://travis-ci.org/keshav11/FolderSync)
 # FolderSync

-FolderSync is a service written in java that keeps the contents of folders in sync.
+FolderSync is a commandline application that maintains backups of a folder automatically.
+It will update the contents of the backups on update of the primary.

 ## Running FolderSync
 Use the following steps to clone and run FolderSync